 Accelerating and using the gears

-Always try to use the accelerator smoothly and steadily.
+Always use the accelerator smoothly and steadily as you move off.
 This will

 • reduce fuel consumption